Do you know all of the restaurant labor laws in your state? And when I say all of them, I mean all of them.

 Equally, with tax credits & tip outs, the industry is regulated unlike any other.
-As such, restaurateurs must pay careful attention to restaurant labor laws, which are specific and vary state-by-state.
+As such, restaurateurs must pay careful attention to restaurant labor laws, and how to do achieve payroll compliance, which are specific and vary state-by-state.

 Here are some rules-of-thumb for compensating servers and an overview of the waiter and waitress laws you should be adhering to.

 1) First Things First: Waitstaff Deserve Fair & Equal Treatment

 (Not so) fun fact: Restaurants are among the most frequent defendants in employment discrimination lawsuits.

 “Restaurant owners should be aware of the federal, state, and local laws surrounding minimum wage and overtime pay for workers,” says Shira Forman, employment attorney at Sheppard Mullin Richter and Hampton, LLP in New York City.
 “Among the most important laws to be aware of is the Fair Labor Standards Act, which governs these and other important issues concerning employees.”